Khalid-H634/media-tracker-android/reflections/week-07-reflection.md

 value parameter mediald which looks like a typo where 'mediaId' is misspelled with a lowercase l instead of an i.

-'m also confused about how to handle the stat grid for different media types.
+I'm also confused about how to handle the stat grid for different media types.
 Books should show page count, movies should show runtime, and shows should show season/episode count.
 But my Media model only has publishedYear and genres right now.
 I don't have pageCount, runtime, seasonCount, or episodeCount fields.
 I'm not sure if the API will return these fields